Principles for a Good Society

 Underpinning all these values is a firm belief in being respected, regardless of background, age, ethnicity, or gender.
 To this extent, ‘respect’ means being treated as an individual and having individual needs and wants taken seriously by society.

-How does all this translate into a picture of a good society?
-Here are five principles that encapsulate what people talked about in the discussion groups:
+How does all this translate into a wider picture?
+Below are five principles of a good society that encapsulate what people talked about in the discussion groups.

 We won’t judge you because of who you are.